-Master of Science in Nursing
+Master of Science in nursing

-The Master of Science with a major in Nursing (MS in Nursing) is a post baccalaureate degree in nursing planned to meet the requirements for a Master of Science within Arizona State University and the professional nursing requirements outlined in the American Association of Colleges of Nursing (AACN) Essentials for Masters Education in Nursing.
+The Master of Science with a major in nursing (MS in Nursing) is a post-RN graduate degree in nursing planned to meet the requirements for a Master of Science within Arizona State University and the professional nursing requirements outlined in the American Association of Colleges of Nursing (AACN) Essentials of Master's Education in nursing.
+The degree can be pursued by students with a bachelor's degree in nursing (BSN to MS) or students with an associate degree in nursing (RN to MS).
 Courses are designed to emphasize the importance of innovation in the improvement of health outcomes and reduced health care costs.
 Graduates are prepared with a foundation to lead interprofessional teams that design, deliver and evaluate coordinated safety and quality improvement efforts across complex and diverse practice settings in healthcare environments.
 The plan of study consists of advanced level courses which establish a foundation for leadership that serve as a pathway to doctoral education in Nursing and career enhancement.